jasonkuhrt-archive/ping-pong/README.md

-# tcp-ping-pong
+# ping-pong

-Programmable KeepAlive-like structure for connections between TCP client/server.
+Low level KeepAlive-like structure exposed as an event emitter.

 ping-pong is an application-layer KeepAlive-like system.
 Unlike KeepAlive its activity can be logged, is locally configurable,